ytixu/MNIST-autoencoders/README.md

 (`CNN_AE`) Use a dense layer to map input (XY) to a vector that can be reshaped to a size of 28x28.
 Append this vector to the input digit (X).
 Reshape the result into a 28x28x2 matrix and treat it as an image (with 2 channels) through a convolutional autoencoder.
 Use the same decoder as the previous model.

 ##### Reweight-CNN
-Same as 2chan-CNN, but with distinguishing the kind of data X and Y represents.
+(`RW_CNN`) Same as 2chan-CNN, but with distinguishing the kind of data X and Y represents.
 Before outputting XY, Y is passed through a softmax layer.
 The loss function is modified to treat the loss of X and the loss of Y with equal weights.

 ## Completion Functions